 Concurrent drug therapy issues:

-• Pediatric: Experience with use in children <2 years of age is limited; convulsions in infants <1 year have been reported (rare) postmarketing.
+• Pediatric: Experience with use in children <2 years of age is limited; convulsions in infants <1 year have been reported (rare) postmarketing in Canadian labeling.

 Periodic hematologic, hepatic, and renal function; check for helminth ova in feces within 3-4 weeks following the initial therapy

 Pregnancy Risk Factor

-Adverse events have been observed in animal reproduction studies; adverse pregnancy outcomes have not been observed following use in pregnancy (Diav-Citrin, 2003; Gyorkos, 2006).
-Treatment of pinworm in pregnancy may be considered; however, the CDC suggests postponing therapy until the third trimester when possible (CDC, 2010).
+Adverse events have been observed in animal reproduction studies.
+Based on available data, adverse pregnancy outcomes have not been observed following use in pregnancy (Diav-Citrin 2003; Gyorkos 2006).
+Treatment of pinworm in pregnancy may be considered; however, the CDC suggests postponing therapy until the third trimester when possible (CDC 2016).